 The hotel owner argues that he or she did not know the handrail was missing, but security footage shows that it got taken down a month ago.
 The owner should have known — or actually did know — that it was gone, but failed to put up a new rail.

-Yes, you may have avoided falling down the stairs if you were sober, but it’s still clear that the hotel owner allowed a dangerous condition to exist in an atmosphere where he or she knew intoxicated guests would be walking.
+Yes, you may have avoided falling down the stairs if you were sober, but it’s still clear that the hotel owner allowed dangerous conditions to exist in an atmosphere where he or she knew intoxicated guests would be walking.